UNESCO sites near Madrid- Part 2. Cuenca, Ávila, Aranjuez

 BEST PRICE GUARANTEED – This is a unique tour to Ribera del Duero and its vineyards.
 This tour is ideal for those who wish to spoil themselves and relax in the most luxurious of surroundings the region has to offer.
 4x4 drive near the Duero river among fantastic vineyards, a wine and food pairing meal at a fantastic setting and 2 wine tasting sessions of some of the most exclusive wines in Ribera del Duero

-BEST PRICE GUARANTEED - An amazing tour to Toledo and much more!.
+TOURS RUN ONLY AS PRIVATE FOR THE TIME BEING - An amazing tour to Toledo and much more!.
 Visit La Mancha and the windmills of Don Quixote, a winery that produces award-winning wines and enjoy a high quality lunch.
 Visit Toledo city in the afternoon and 2-3 of its monuments, including the cathedral and a synagogue or the famous painting by El Greco, ´Burial of Count Orgaz´.
 A unique, tailor-made wine tour to Toledo from Madrid.
-Maximum 7 people, average group size 4
+Maximum 7 people, average group size 4 (TOURS RUN ONLY AS PRIVATE FOR THE TIME BEING)

+TOURS RUN ONLY AS PRIVATE FOR THE TIME BEING.
 Unique small group wine tour of La Mancha and the Don Quixote windmills with hotel pickup in luxury minivan.
-For wine enthusiasts, literature lovers and those that enjoy discovering Spanish history, gastronomy and culture.
+For wine enthusiasts, literature lovers and those that enjoy discovering Spanish culture.
 Get up close to the famous windmills featured in Cervantes' famous novel.
 Enjoy the fantastic castle of Belmonte and visits to 2 very different wineries.
 High quality lunch at a special location.
 Also, a stop at the UNESCO heritage site of Aranjuez.
 Maximum 7 people.
 Average group size 4.
-Private tour option
+Private tour option TOURS RUN ONLY AS PRIVATE FOR THE TIME BEING

-This is not just another tour to Segovia, this is a special cultural and wine tour from Madrid for very small groups which can also be booked as a private tour, with an expert guide.You will visit things that are not included in any other tour to Segovia, such as a short stop at the amazing El Escorial Monastery and La Granja de San Ildefonso (a beautiful Royal Palace surrounded by gardens and fountains -Spain´s Versailles).
-Enjoy a fantastic visit to a local family owned wine cellar with wine tastings of top, high quality wines.
-This is a unique tour.
-Maximum 7.
-Private tour option
+THIS TOUR RUN ONLY AS PRIVATE FOR THE TIME BEING This is not just another tour to Segovia, this is a special cultural and wine tour from Madrid for very small groups which can also be booked as a private tour, with an expert guide.You will visit things that are not included in any other tour to Segovia, such as a short stop at the amazing El Escorial Monastery and La Granja de San Ildefonso (a beautiful Royal Palace surrounded by gardens and fountains -Spain´s Versailles).
+Enjoy a fantastic visit to a local family owned wine cellar with wine tastings of top, high quality wines